tonykuznets/shopping-cart/README.md

 ## Installation
 - Clone this repo
 - `npm install` to install all dependencies
-- `npm start` to start the local server
+- `npm run start` to start the local server
+- `npm run test` to start the tests

 ## Usage